-Jason Jenn is an interdisciplinary multimedia artist, creating often as performer, writer, director, producer, designer, video editor, and avowed protean-of-many-trades.
-Jason enjoys combining various sensory delights – words, sounds, music, movement, video, and other visual forms – for stage, screen, and gallery exhibition.
+Jason Jenn is an interdisciplinary multimedia artist, creating works as performer, writer, visual artist, director, producer, designer, and video editor.
+Jason is an avowed “Protean-of-many-trades” who enjoys combining various sensory delights (words, sounds, music, movement, video, and other visual forms) for stage, screen, and/or gallery exhibition.

 His work often reexamines familiar archetypes and themes of universal interest with a fresh, revelatory perspective.
 They aim to engage the mind as well as the heart, often mixing humor with tragedy, and are frequently infused with sociopolitical and/or queer empowered themes.
 His visuals can take on a dream-like quality that evokes a fantastical event or suggest a strange narrative, pulling viewers in for an unexpected journey of further examination to fully see the varied connections.
 To see an ongoing, curated body of recent and past work, also check out his instagram account @JasonJennArtist.

 Under the performance artist alias Troubadour Trixter, Jason engages viewers by sharing provocative ideas alongside, uplifting, and imaginative storytelling.
 One of Jason’s current and ongoing performance-based projects is creating dramatic interpretations of queer poetry (sometimes involving costumes, props, video projection, dancers, and live music).
 He views these performances as collaborations with the authors and a way to widen awareness and appreciation of important, but underrepresented works of literature.
 The aim is to enhance the literary experience, making the words come to vivid life on stage and accessible to contemporary audiences in freshly relevant ways.